njdrewett/WitchAssignment/locator/ReadMe.md

 "java.exe" -jar locator-1.0-SNAPSHOT-exec.jar com.whichassignment.locator.LocatorApplicationKt

+A URL call to: http://localhost:8080/api/njdrewett@sky.com/locate/0/0/NORTH Will result in 1,1 as the response

 # Design

 The Locator Class implements the location logic

 Given an initial Position, initial Orientation and list of directions:

     Validate the List of Directions,

     If valid:

-        Initialise a TrackedObject with Position and Orientation Using the Command Design Pattern:
+        Initialise a TrackedObject with Position and Orientation

+        Using the Command Design Pattern:

             For each String direction, use a CommandFactory to give an execution order to the tracked object based on the Orientation enumeration state

     The final Position of the Tracked Object is the final destination

 ![image ](Design.png)